 The research highlights the various approaches companies have adopted, instances of good practice, typical challenges faced, and the common steps taken to conduct climate-related scenario analysis.
 The work forms part of the activity undertaken by the Centre for the Analysis of Investment Rise (CAIR) at AMBS, which provides research expertise on wide-ranging aspects of investment decision-making and the governance of the ambiguities, risk, and uncertainty faced when making decisions.

-Dr Yasmine Chahed, Visiting Research Fellow at AMBS, said: “Efforts to limit global warming vary across the world’s nations.
-COP26 is just a few days’ away and represents an effort to limit global warming to 1.5-degrees, but businesses have to prepare for many possible outcomes and eventualities.
+Dr Yasmine Chahed, Visiting Research Fellow at AMBS, said: “Efforts to limit global warming vary across the world’s nations, but businesses have to prepare for many possible outcomes and eventualities.

 “That’s why projects like this are so important in helping to shape future regulatory strategy – and how that’s delivered.
 The climate challenge is huge and scenario analysis is critical in tackling this issue, and in facilitating the transition to a greener economy.